China's energy asset-rush stalls on crude slump, graft probes

 Beijing’s anti-graft drive, which has felled about a dozen top oil executives, has also made it harder to strike new deals.

-New chairmen have been appointed in May at the top three energy groups - China National Petroleum Corporation (CNPC) , parent of PetroChina, Sinopec and CNOOC, parent of CNOOC Ltd.
+New chairmen have been appointed in May at the top three energy groups - China National Petroleum Corporation (CNPC) [CNPET.UL], parent of PetroChina, Sinopec and CNOOC, parent of CNOOC Ltd.

 “The anti-graft climate sends a message: ‘to do less is safer’”, said an investment official at a state oil firm.